 Mandarin Oriental Milan.
 Located in the very city center a stone’s throw away from La Scala, this exclusive 5-star hotel combines Italian style and Oriental luxury.
 Guests will enjoy exclusive spa facilities and sauna, and rooms with a flat-screen TV, a coffee machine, and a sitting room.
 Alongside your business, this is the best area for shopping and sightseeing in Milan city center.

 Click here for more information on availability and latest rates at Mandarin Oriental Milan.

 Baglioni Hotel Carlton.
-Luxurious and modern boutique hotel in Milan city centre, Baglioni Hotel Carlton is located in the fashion district near the Duomo, La Scala theatre, and Galleria Vittorio Emanuele.
+A luxurious and modern boutique hotel in Milan city center, Baglioni Hotel Carlton is located in the fashion district near the Duomo, La Scala theatre, and Galleria Vittorio Emanuele.
 The hotel provides spacious and elegant rooms, free WIFI, a modern spa with several beauty treatments and a coffee shop that is a popular meeting point in Milan.